-The Graduate Behavioral Science Cognates build on the Social Work Department and MSW Program mission to educate competent advanced generalist social workers for practice with diverse populations and multi-level social systems in local, regional and global contexts.
+Graduate Behavioral Science Cognates build on the Social Work Department and MSW Program mission to educate competent advanced generalist social workers for practice with diverse populations and multi-level social systems in local, regional and global contexts.
 Students identify and explore a specific substantive area of interest of their choice that is related to social work and not already covered under the MSW curriculum and create a cognate area of focus that fits their interests.
-Students must focus on a specific population, social issue, and/or area of practice.
-Students shape their cognate area of focus by selecting two 3-credit hour graduate courses from other disciplines, such as Women's and Gender Studies, Ethnic Studies, Disability Studies, Public Health, Applied Indigenous Studies and Public Administration.
-6 credits
+Student must focus on a specific population, social issues, and/or area of practice.
+Students shape their cognate area of focus by selecting two 3-credit hour graduate courses from other disciplines, such as Criminal Justice, Education Specialties, Disability Studies, Applied Indigenous Studies, and Political Science.
+6 credit hours.